Skip to main content

 RPA AgentThe agent that performs robot task automation on a target Windows machine.

-RPA Tray ClientThe local Windows interface that runs alongside the RPA Agent, used to configure HTTPS URI, API tokens, and OpCon API connection details.
+RPA Tray ClientThe local Windows interface that runs alongside the RPA Agent, used to configure the HTTPS URI and API token.

 Netcom RelayThe OpCon component that routes communication between the OpCon Server and the RPA Agent for cloud installations.